quellus/rpi-thermostat/README.md

 #### Production

 - Copy `thermostat.service` to `/etc/systemd/system`
+- Edit the file with appropriate user, group, paths to key and cert files, and working directory path
 - Run `sudo systemctl daemon-reload` or reboot
 - Run `sudo systemctl enable thermostat` to enable the service